eransc/image-slider/README.md

 ## Introduction

-The ImageSlider project is a React-based application that displays an image slider.
+The ImageSlider project is a React-based application based on vite with local web server that displays an image slider which is expecting images array as an input.
 It supports images hosted locally or externally on the web.

 ## Prerequisites